The Best Hotels to Book Near Windsor Castle

-Wrapped around a scenic bend in the River Thames, the Berkshire town of Windsor is best known as the home of Windsor Castle: residence of the British royal family and the largest occupied castle in the world.
-Our selection of hotels nearby – all bookable on Culture Trip – might not quite scale those heights, but, from elegant townhouses to cosy B&Bs, they promise a comfortable base from which to explore the castle and the kids’ favourite Legoland, and as a jumping-off point for boat trips on the Thames.
+Wrapped around a scenic bend in the River Thames, the Berkshire town of Windsor is best known as the home of Windsor Castle: the home of Her Majesty Queen Elizabeth II and the largest occupied castle in the world.
+Our selection of the best hotels nearby – all bookable on Culture Trip – might not quite scale those heights, but, from elegant townhouses to cosy B&Bs, they promise a comfortable base from which to explore the castle and the nearby kids’ favourite Legoland.

 Recalling the stateliness and traditional British elegance of its namesake Windsor Castle, just five minutes away, the Castle Hotel has guest rooms combining high ceilings and a muted colour scheme with fireplaces, ornamental urns and other classy design features.
-Leaf Restaurant serves fantastic British cuisine, and the beautiful garden terrace, beneath a pergola hung with purple wisteria, is a scenic spot to enjoy fish and chips, steaks or Severn and Wye salmon.
+The Leaf at the Castle restaurant serves fantastic British cuisine, and the beautiful garden terrace, beneath a pergola hung with purple wisteria, is a scenic spot to enjoy fish and chips, steaks or Severn & Wye salmon.

 In a stylish townhouse just two minutes’ walk from Windsor Castle, the Macdonald has an unbeatable location; the Changing of the Guard parades right in front of the hotel, too.
 Within, rooms have a regal yet contemporary feel, with plush purple sofas and period beams in the upper rooms.
 The on-site Caleys Brasserie serves a mix of British classics and European fare, along with afternoon tea.

 The George, for an atmospheric stay in an 18th-century inn